rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 #### Get Asset

-Gets an asset by ID
+This action is used to get an asset by ID.

 ##### Input